teo-orthlieb/teo-orthlieb.github.io/content/blog/user_word_cloud/index.md

 date = 2023-01-26
 description = "We all have our own way of speaking, but how can we capture this mathematically?"
 [extra]
-topic = "Language Processing"
+topic = "Bot, Language Processing" kind = "🛠️ Product"
-kind = "Research"
 repository = "https://github.com/Inspirateur/wordy"
 thumbnail = "word_cloud_example.png"
 +++